 A return to mixed farming – integrating crop production with grassland and grazing livestock, along with deeper rooting plants and returning organic waste to farmland, ideally through compost – is essential to rebuild soil fertility and organic carbon levels.

 Rearing livestock in rotation using a mob grazing system has significant benefits for the soil.
 Through natural trampling by the livestock, broken plant stems decompose, building organic matter and feeding the soil microbiology.
-Longer rooted plants draw moisture up from the ground and also keep soil covered and protected, preventing soil erosion and drought.
+Longer rooting plants draw moisture up from the ground and also keep soil covered and protected, preventing erosion and drought.